umr4nlp/umr-guidelines/guidelines.md

 ##### Part 4-3-1-1. modstr values

 The modal strength values correspond to epistemic strength, i.e. the author or conceiver’s certainty about the occurrence of the event in the real world, or certainty about another conceiver’s mental content.
-Based on Boye (2012), a typological study of modal systems across languages, and following FactBank (Pustejovsky et al. 2005), the UMR annotation is based around three levels of modal strength: `Full`, `Partial`, and `Neutral`, illustrated in [\[4-3-1-1 (1)\]](#4-3-1-1 (1)).
+Based on Boye (2012), a typological study of modal systems across languages, and following FactBank (Pustejovsky et al. 2005), the UMR annotation is based around three levels of modal strength: `Full`, `Partial`, and `Neutral`, illustrated in <a href="#4-3-1-1 (1)">(1)</a>.

 <span id="4-3-1-1 (1)" label="4-3-1-1 (1)">\[4-3-1-1 (1)\]</span>